Don’t Fear the Antenna

 I say this, because this literally happened to me.
 My sister was visiting with her cat, and the cat, doing what cats do best, knocked the antenna over.
 I picked it up, but on a whim pointed it just a little bit to the right.
 And in doing so, I suddenly gained 10 more channels.

 It was crazy.
 The next day, I noticed that it was taking a surprisingly long time to get from ABC to Fox.
 Only then did I actually bother looking at what had happened.
-All told, not counting Premium TV, I had something like 70 channels now.
+All told, I had something like 70 channels now.
 And sure, a lot of that is stuff that I’m never going to be interested in, but that’s why the Discover page is so great.
 It filters out all that dead weight and only shows the good stuff.
 For example, I’m about to record the original The Taking of Pelham One Two Three with Robert Shaw and Walter Mattheu, an action movie I’ve been meaning to watch for years, and it’s only possible because my sister’s cat knocked my antenna over!

 So next time you pass by your antenna, why not try giving it a little nudge?
 See what happens.
 It could be awesome!